-There are more, plenty more, which is why it’s a good idea to frequently check on what words throw up red flags.
+There are plenty more.
+So constantly check for words that throw up red flags.

 9. Question Everything

-A question dares an answer, even if the reader doesn’t end up saying it out loud.
-A question tucked into your subject line triggers an innate human response to find or provide an answer.
+A question tucked into your subject line triggers an innate human response to find an answer.

-That means that by asking a question in your subject line, your recipient is psychologically already engaged with your content before they’ve clicked on the email.
+So by asking a question in your subject line, your recipient is psychologically engaged with your content before they’ve clicked on the email.

 A question like “Why isn’t your home selling?” drops an obvious answer in your reader’s mind: “Well, I don’t know.”

-Even if it’s just in their head, they’ve recognized a potential shortcoming in themselves, and you’ve tossed them a life preserver, all in one swoop.
+Even if it’s just in their head, they’ve recognized a potential shortcoming in themselves.
+And you’re offering them a life preserver, all in one swoop.

 Your Emails Are Getting Opened.
 Now, How Do You Get Replies?